philip1134/testlink-themes/README.rst

 ===============

 testlink supports customized themes, we built this project to provide themes to make testlink display in different style.
+UI DESIGNERS AND DEVELOPERS ARE VERY WELCOME TO JOIN THIS PROJECT.

 ``master`` branch supports the latest testlink release, currently is `TestLink 1.9.20 Raijin <https://github.com/TestLinkOpenSourceTRMS/testlink-code>`__.